 The gynecologic oncology surgeons at MD Anderson are some of the most experienced in the nation.
 This gives them a level of expertise that is available at few other cancer centers.

-We’re constantly researching newer and more advanced ways to treat ovarian cancer, including working to understand it on the molecular and genetic level.
+Our experts are constantly researching newer and more advanced ovarian cancer treatment, including working to understand it on the molecular and genetic level.
 In some cases, we can offer gene therapy and targeted therapies that are available at only a few places in the nation.

-We are proud to house a prestigious federally funded ovarian cancer SPORE (Specialized Program of Research Excellence) program.
-This means we are able to offer a wide variety of clinical trials for new therapies.
+We are proud to house a prestigious federally-funded Ovarian Cancer SPORE (Specialized Program of Research Excellence) program.
+This means we can offer a wide variety of clinical trials for new therapies.